dinhomathias/Amc/Extensions-–-JobQueue.md

 By placing the `chat_id` in the `Job` object, the callback function knows where it should send the message.

-All good things come to an end, so when you stop the Updater, the related job queue will be stopped as well:
+All good things must come to an end, so when you stop the Updater, the related job queue will be stopped as well:

 ```python
 u.stop()